ihalseide/chemical-names/README.md

 # Project chemical-names

-This is the source code for a small library for naming chemicals given their formulas and vice-versa.
+This is the source code for a small utility for naming chemicals given their formulas and vice-versa.
 Written in Common Lisp by Izak Halseide.
 See the LICENSE.txt file for the license.

 Github repository: https://github.com/ihalseide/chemical-names